-13.1 Direct initialization 24
+13.1 Direct initialization .
+228

-13.2 Incremental Analysis Updates 24
+13.2 Incremental Analysis Updates .
+228

-13.3 Implementation details 25
+13.3 Implementation details .
+229

 The ASM code adds the functionality to apply increments to the model variables: temperature, salinity, sea surface height, velocity and sea ice concentration.
-These are read into the model from a NetCDF file which may be produced by data assimilation.
+These are read into the model from a NetCDF file which may be produced by separate data assimilation code.
 The code can also output model background fields which are used as an input to data assimilation code.
-This is all controlled by the namelist nam\asminc.
+This is all controlled by the namelist nam_asminc.
 There is a brief description of all the namelist options provided.
-To build the ASM code key\asminc must be set.
+To build the ASM code key_asminc must be set.